 Presentations: The quantum of information for all parts of society for which the quantum of information is not a tweet or a Facebook status update.
 Powerpoint presentations are already purported to have various oft-cited defects but these I will not discuss here.
 In my trade they are a necessary evil.
 I’m all about harm minimisation of the evil, by minimising the amount of time I must waste on it.

 - Apple Keynote.

-Both these are a colossal waste of time, adding little to my research while sucking energy into a black hole of trying to give a shit about transitions and fiddly file type compatibility issues.
+Both these are a colossal waste of time, adding little to my research while sucking energy into a black hole of trying to give a shit about niggly presentation and file type compatibility issues.
 Both, last time I looked, had a terrible mathematical equation typesetting work flow, although Keynote went beyond terrible to abysmal in this area.
 Although admittedly the last time I looked it was 2011.

 An alternative strategy might re-use the documentation, code, maths markup and/or graphs from my actual research articles and code.

 It turns out that this is not hard as such, merely harder than it should be.
 Read on for options.

 Generate a PDF using your choice of technology Display the PDF in presentation mode using your PDF viewer.
 AFAICT this cannot play multimedia stuff.

 Scribus is a good open source desktop publisher system